aerogear/mobile-developer-console/ui/README.md

-# Mobile Client Service Frontend
+# Mobile Developer Console Frontend

 Run `yarn install` or `npm install` to install the dependencies Run `yarn start` or `npm run start` to start the web server